Local Government Financial Reporting for Counties, Municipalities, and Special Districts

 5. Does a CPA have to complete the AFR?

-No. Either a CPA or entity staff may enter the required amounts in LOGER; however, specified local governmental entity staff must complete the certification page in order to electronically submit the AFR to the DFS.
+No. Either a CPA or entity staff may enter the required financial information in LOGER; however, specified local governmental entity staff must complete the certification page in order to electronically submit the AFR to the DFS.

 6. What suggestions do you have if we do not have the expertise to complete an AFR?